raspberrypilearning/encoded-art/en/step_8.md

 ## Upgrade your project

-If you have time you can upgrade your project.
+If you have time, you can upgrade your project.

 Here are some ideas you could try: